guettli/git-tips/README.md

 Then you create "feature-2" by branching off "feature-1" (because the second feature depends on a change which was done in feature-1).

-Then for some weeks different things are more urgent, and now you are unsure if you branched off main or from an other branch.
+Then other things are more urgent for a few weeks, and now you are unsure whether you branched off `main` or another branch.

-I stored this in my local script directory
+I stored this in my local script directory:

 ```bash
 #!/bin/bash